aadarshp17/My-Projects/MicroCaml Lexer, Parser, and Interpreter/project4.md

 mutop #
 ```

-Note that the `mutop` toplevel uses My implementations for `parse_mutop` and `eval_mutop` to execute MicroCaml expressions.
+Note that the `mutop` toplevel uses my implementations for `parse_mutop` and `eval_mutop` to execute MicroCaml expressions.

 ## Part A1: The Lexer (aka Scanner or Tokenizer)

 My parser will take as input a list of tokens; this list is produced by the *lexer* (also called a *scanner*) as a result of processing the input string.

-Lexing is readily implemented by use of regular expressions, as demonstrated during lecture.
-I are permitted to use library functions from both the [`Re` module](https://ocaml.org/p/re/latest/doc/Re/index.html), and the [`Str`](https://v2.ocaml.org/api/Str.html) module.
-Note that I aren't strictly required to use regex functions, but I may find it VERY helpful.
+Lexing is readily implemented by the use of regular expressions.

-My lexer must be written in [lexer.ml](./src/lexer.ml).
-I will need to implement the following function:
+My lexer is written in [lexer.ml](./src/lexer.ml).
+These are the functions I have implemented:

 #### `tokenize`